satinstitch/teensummeradventure/Adventures.md

 Build a fort.
 Take a picture and send it to us.

-Go for a walk with your friend or your pet.

-Take transit somewhere new.
-Where did you go?

 Go on a walking tour.
 What tour did you go on?

-Visit the historic Stewart Farm.

-****

-*NEW*
+Surrey Youth Sustainability Squad:

+Invasive species removal parties!
+Hazelnut Community Park, 5-7 PM on the following dates: June 16th, July 4th, August 18th

+Historic Stewart Farm:

+Dominion Day Festival: Saturday, July 1st & Sunday July 2nd, 11 AM-3PM
+A City signature special event celebrating Canada's 150th birthday the old-fashioned way.
+Food trucks, live performances, re-enactors, face painting, heritage demos, and more!

+Amazing Farm Scavenger Hunt, Sat.
+Augst 12th, 11 AM-3 PM A 10-station challenge competition with prizes!
+Challenges include old-fashioned laundry, scavenger hunt in the orchard, guessing vintage kitchen gadgets' functions, and floating a mini-boat!

+Surrey Museum:

+Free teen scavenger hunt, end of June to beginning of September.
+Pick up a hunt to complete at the front desk!
+Features Canada 150 Exhibit clues.

 **Visit a new beach**

 Try a new restaurant

-Do a good deed, what was it
+Do a good deed.
+What was it?

-Try to develop a new skill, take a class for it
+Try a new sport.
+What was it and would you do it again?

-Go camping, and have a campfire

-**Go to a bbq**

-Watch a movie in the cinemas

-Try a new sport

 Any events that you participated in, organized by City of Surrey

-Visit a local store you've never been to before
+Visit a local store you've never been to before.

 **Go to two of these free public festivals: Surrey Pride, Surrey Canada Day, Holi Colour Festival, Surrey Fusion Festival, Surrey Fest Downtown, White Rock Sea Festival, etc. **

 Find and collect a seashell or a rock that you think is beautiful or unique.

-take skytrain somewhere
+Take a picture of it and #SLTeenSummer

 **Visit a Little Free Library and either donate a book to it or take one.**